 To take full advantage of the cloud migration benefits, it is imperative to assess the complexity of your web application.
 It will provide invaluable information to choose the right way forward.
 It will also allow you to strike the right balance between effort and gain.

-This article provided you with a overview on different cloud migration choices, the benefits and the risks.
+This article provided you with an overview of different cloud migration choices, the benefits and the risks.
 Every IT setup is different and has its benefits and problems.
 Rarely do you find one that does not benefit from using cloud services.